 Fort Ticonderoga, the impressive citadel on Lake Champlain, was the site of battles in both the French & Indian War and the American Revolution.
 In 1758, the British hurled the famed “Black Watch” 42nd Regiment against the French-held fort, a legendary and bloody encounter.

 During the Revolution, Ethan Allen’s Green Mountain Boys (with the help of Benedict Arnold) took Fort Ti in 1775.
 Gen. Henry Knox transported cannons from the fort to Boston to aid George Washington in raising the siege of Boston.
 The British then retook the fort in 1777 on their march to Saratoga.
 Fort Ti is the centerpiece of our touring today.

-We begin the day at the site of the Battle of Hubbardton, the only Revolutionary War battle fought in Vermont.
-Here, Redcoats under Gen. Simon Fraser engaged in hot pursuit of fleeing American troops the day after taking Ticonderoga.
+We begin the day at the site of the Battle of Hubbardton, the only Revolutionary War battle fought in Vermont, and one of the best-preserved battlefields of the Revolution.

 After exploring the completely restored Fort Ti and nearby battlefield, we cruise on Lake Champlain to view the impressive terrain from the water.
-Then, back to the Fort for a VIP presentation with artifacts from their impressive collection.
-Group dinner at Fort Ticonderoga.
+Then an elegant group dinner at Fort Ticonderoga boathouse..